rubyforgood/casa/README.md

 1. `cd casa/`
 1. install a ruby version manager: [rvm](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv)
 1. when you cd into the project directory, let your version manager install the ruby version in `.ruby-version`
-1. If you are on windows and see the error "Requirements support for mingw is not implemented yet" then use https://rubyinstaller.org/ instead
-1. If you are using Windows Subsystem for Linux or Ubuntu, see "Ubuntu and WSL" under "Common Issues".
 1. `gem install bundler`
 1. Make sure that postgres is installed [brew install postgres](https://wiki.postgresql.org/wiki/Homebrew) OR brew postgresql-upgrade-database (if you have an older version of postgres).
 If you're on Ubuntu/WSL, use `sudo apt-get install libpq-dev` so the gem can install.
 [Use the Postgres repo for Ubuntu or WSL to get the server and client tools](https://www.postgresql.org/download/linux/ubuntu/).
 1. `bundle exec rails db:setup # requires running local postgres, with a role created for whatever user you're running rails as`